Solar panels east of Kigali, Ruanda

 Green City Kigali

-Affordable housing is scarce in densely populated Rwanda because of rapid urban growth, especially in the country’s capital Kigali.
-A new future-oriented quarter will now be developed in the capital with Germany’s support – with high quality, climate-smart infrastructure, environmentally-sound housing and community transport access.
+Affordable housing is scarce in densely populated Rwanda, especially in the country’s capital Kigali.
+A new residential area with a forward-looking design is now to be developed in the capital with Germany’s support – incorporating high quality, climate-smart infrastructure, environmentally sound housing and access to community transport services.

-Initially, as part of a pilot project on 16 hectares, almost 1,700 affordable apartments will be built for 7,000 to 8,000 people.
+Initially, as part of a pilot project on 16 hectares, some 1,700 affordable apartments for up to 8,000 people are to be built.
 Ultimately, a total of up to 30,000 housing units will be developed within an area of roughly 600 hectares.
-Construction is scheduled to begin in 2023.

 The Green City Kigali (External link) is to serve as a model for sustainable and climate-friendly urban development for other cities.